rudymatela/leancheck/README.md

 **The API is very likely to change in the near future**

 llcheck is a simple enumerative property-based testing library.
-It works by producing *listings* of test values, which are essentially (possibly infinite) lists of finite lists of same-sized values.
-It is somewhat similar to [Feat] in that regard.
+It works by producing *tiers* of test values, which are essentially (possibly infinite) lists of finite lists of same-and-increasingly-sized values.
+It is similar to [Feat] in that regard.

 In this README, lines ending with `-- >` indicate expected return values.